Veridise/veridise-docs/orca/getting_started/running_orca_through_saas.md

 `Fork Network` is a set list of known Ethereum networks that you can choose to fork your test from as a basis network.
 This will be used only when the underlying code makes some calls during set-up to pre-existing contracts.

 There is a fixed set of networks allowed.
-If you find reason to allow additional networks, please reach out to SaaS to discuss adding it to the list.
+If you find reason to allow additional networks, please reach out to AuditHub team to discuss adding it to the list.

 ![image](img/advanced_features.png)

-There is additional Advanced Features which allow you to further tune the run.
+There are additional Advanced Features which allow you to further tune the run.

 `Fuzzing Targets` lets you define which contracts you want to specifically fuzz.
 This will narrow the list of functions to be fuzzed to only those of the specified contracts.

-`Fuzzing Blacklist` is the antithesis of the above.
-This says don't fuzz the functions on the set contract.
+`Fuzzing Blacklist` lets you define which functions you _do not_ want to fuzz.
+They will be ignored by OrCa.

-`Pure function fuzzing` is what it sounds like.
-OrCa doesn't fuzz Pure functions by default.
-This allows you to enable fuzzing of pure functions (pure functions are basically static functions in Solidity.
-Something that does not change state.)
+`Pure function fuzzing` lets you enable fuzzing of the pure and view functions (functions that do not affect the blockchain state).
+OrCa doesn't fuzz pure and view  functions by default.

-`Detect Reentrancy` enables testing for Reentracy errors.
+`Detect Reentrancy` enables checking for reentrancy errors.
 This will slow down performance but can detect a variety of possible reentrancy errors.

-#### VSpec Selection
+#### [V] Spec Selection

-There are set VSpec detecting common errors that you can select, these are given in the `[V] Specification Library` and have names describing what they are detecting.
+There are a set of [V] spec checking common contract properties that you can select, these are given in the `[V] Specification Library` and have names describing what they are checking.

-The `Embedded in version` field contains VSpecs provided in the folder you provided for specs during project creation.
+The `Embedded in version` field contains [V] specs provided in the folder you provided for specs during project creation.

-You can select multiple VSpecs and they will be each tested against the project under test.
+You can select multiple [V] specs and they will be each tested against the project under test.

 ![image](img/vspec_selection.png)

 #### Task Review

 You'll see another review page.
 Look it over and click `Launch Task`.
-You can give an optional task name here, if you do not add one, the name for the task will be the run ID created by SaaS.
+You can give an optional task name here, if you do not add one, the name for the task will be the run ID created by AuditHub.

 ![image](img/another_review_page.png)

 ### Task Run Page

 You will now see a large showing the pipeline for an OrCa execution.
-We will be glossing over certain steps that are specific to SaaS, and will attempt to focus on OrCa specific operations.
+We will be glossing over certain steps that are specific to AuditHub, and will attempt to focus on OrCa specific operations.

 ![image](img/task_run_page.png)

-#### Fetch Project Resources & Copy VSpec
+#### Fetch Project Source from Backend Storage

 This is a general step.
 This is just copying information from the backend.

-#### Deploy Foundry Project
+#### Deploy Project

-This is probably the most complicated step in the process.
-This involves a four step algorithm:

-1. A local Ethereum Node is launched with default users and ready to receive information from Hardhat or Foundry.
-2. Hardhat or Foundry is called to deploy the contracts as defined in their user provided script
-3. After the contracts deploy, state information is dumped from the local node
-4. Mappings from Ethereum addresses to the contract at that address are created

-This should all be transparent to the users, but is a place of active development.
-Please bring errors here to the help-saas channel.
+This step runs the user specified deployment script and saves the artifact and the blockchain state for fuzzing.

 #### Deployment parsing; ABI Extraction; Configuration creation

-These steps are all simple data collection from various compilation and deployment artifacts to construct input to OrCa.
+These steps are all simple data collection from various compilation and deployment artifacts to construct the input to OrCa.

 #### Run OrCa Fuzzer

-If everything up until now has worked, the config will be fed to OrCa and fuzzing will begin.
+If everything up until now has worked, the user configuration and the deployment artifacts will be fed to OrCa and fuzzing will begin.
 This will run until the timeout is reached, or counterexamples are found for the provided [V] specs.
 Let's look at a completed run.

 First, after the run is completed with an error found you will see a Findings field: